 Your Chic Teak furniture is manufactured using the finest quality grade A heartwood plantation teak.
-It is virtually maintenance free, due to a high content of natural oils and minerals, making it impervious to water, resistance to rot and insect infestation, fungal decay or mildew.
+It is virtually maintenance free, due to a high content of natural oils and minerals, making it impervious to water, resistant to rot, insect infestation, fungal decay or mildew.

 Looked after properly with a little care and attention, your Chic Teak furniture will stay in good condition and give many years of service.

 Teak is a natural material and variations in colour, grain or other natural features can occur and is to be expected between timber taken from trees in the same plantation, or taken from different parts of the same tree.

 Your newly delivered Chic Teak furniture may bear signs of surface oil.
 This is perfectly normal and any residue will evaporate within 7-10 days as your furniture adapts to its new environment.